jackc/tern/README.markdown

 This will create a migration file with the given name prefixed by the next available sequence number (e.g. 001, 002, 003).

 The migrations themselves have an extremely simple file format.
-They are simply the up and down SQL statements divided by a magic comment.
+They are SQL with a few optional extensions.

-    ---- create above / drop below ----

 Example: